jhmanchola/Learning-curve/README.md

-# Code to solve problems
+# Code for problem solving
 Some code written to solve random problems encountered along the way.